AaltoSciComp/scicomp-docs/aalto/opensource-policy.rst

    which may cover patentable inventions must be reported first.

 #.
 If all conditions are satisfied, you, in consultation with your
-   supervisor or project leader, may choose to release the work.
+   PI, supervisor, or project leader (whichever is applicable) and any funder/client requirements, may choose to release the work.
 Should the supervisor or PI have a conflict of interest or possible conflict of interest, their supervisor should also be consulted.